Shiana410/nextjs-dashboard/Readme.md

   // ...
 }
 ```
->> Then, uncomment the ```<RevenueChart/>``` component, navigate to the component file (```/app/ui/dashboard/revenue-chart.tsx```) and uncomment the code inside it.
+>> Then, uncomment the ```<RevenueChart/>``` component, navigate to the component file (```/app/ui/dashboard/revenue-chart.tsx```), and uncomment the code inside it.
 Check https://localhost:3000/dashboard.
 You should be able to see a chart that uses revenue data.
+>>
 > #### Fetching data for ```<LatestInvoices/>```
->> You could fetch all the invoices and sort through them using JavaScript.
-This isn't a problem as our data is small, but as your application grows, it can significantly increase the amount of data transferred on each request and the JavaScript required to sort through it.
+>> You could fetch and sort all the invoices using JavaScript.
+This isn't a problem as our data is small, but as your application grows, it can significantly increase the amount of data transferred on each request, and the JavaScript required to sort through it.
+>>
-Instead of sorting through the latest invoices in-memory, you can use an SQL query to fetch only the last 5 invoices.
+>> Instead of sorting the latest invoices in-memory, you can use an SQL query to fetch only the last five invoices.
 For example, this is the SQL query from your data.ts file:
 >>
 ```tsx
 // Fetch the last 5 invoices, sorted by date